In the Cafe Meal Deal - Sandwich, Bon Accord Juice and Pipers 40g Crisps £6.99 Bean to Cup Coffee and Strawberry Tar... more

-There are many ways in which the a visit to Craigie’s Farm can enrich the classroom experience:
+There are many ways in which a visit to Craigie’s Farm can enrich the classroom experience:

-- Visits can be taylored to suit all ages from Primary 1 up to University Students.
+Visits can be tailored to suit all ages from Primary 1 up to University Students.

-If a teacher has any specific experiences they wish the children to get from the visit, we will happily arrange this.
+If a teacher has any specific experiences they wish the children to get from the farm visit, we will happily arrange this.
 Just let us know the details when completing the booking form below and in conjunction with a RHET Project Co-ordinator, we will tailor the experience to suit.
-RHET will also take care of all of the previsit risk assesments.
+RHET will also take care of all of the pre-visit risk assessments.

-A visit will typically take one and a half to three hours.
+A farm visit will typically take one and a half to three hours.

 To organise a Farm Visit, simply complete the booking form below.

 Once we receive your completed form, it will be forwarded to your local Project Co-ordinator, who will then be in contact to organise your visit.